Ganeshkumbara/mlops-zoomcamp/README.md

 # mlops-zoomcap

-Testing working with codesapce from local vscode
+Testing codesapce use from local vscode